 Chef salad: Lean ham and turkey with cheese, lettuce, cucumber, tomato and olives.
 Serve with whole wheat crackers.

-Breakfast for lunch: Hardboiled egg with Canadian bacon and whole grain baby pancakes.
+Breakfast for lunch: Hardboiled egg with Canadian bacon and whole grain bagel.
 Serve with applesauce.

 Taco fresco: Chopped chicken breast with peppers, avocado and tomato.
-Serve with baked tortilla chips.
+Serve with whole grain tortilla chips.